Group40/SandT_Group/README.md

 ## Introduction

 S & T Group is one of Sri Lanka's leading astronomy and science publishers.

-[Click here](https://http://sandtgroup.lk/) to visit our website to know more about us
+## Pre Requirements

+-Flutter

+## How to debug

+### Vs code

+1. Open Visual Studio Code and select File > Open Folder
+2. Choose the directory and click ok
+3. After open the application you can run it using android or ios emulator

 ## Authors